-Dr. Burns has analyzed physician-hospital integration over the past 25 years.
+Dr. Burns has analyzed physician-hospital integration over the past 30 years.
 In recognition of this research, Dr. Burns was named the Edwin L. Crosby Memorial Fellow by the Hospital Research and Educational Trust in 1992.
 Dr. Burns has also published several papers on hospital systems and physician group practices.
-The last 13 years he spent studying the healthcare supply chain.
-He completed a book on supply chain management in the healthcare industry, The Health Care Value Chain (Jossey-Bass, 2002), and a recent analysis of alliances between imaging equipment makers and hospital systems.
+The last 20 years he spent studying the healthcare supply chain.
+He completed a book on supply chain management in the healthcare industry, The Health Care Value Chain (Jossey-Bass, 2002), and an analysis of alliances between imaging equipment makers and hospital systems.
 These studies focus on the strategic alliances and partnerships developing between pharmaceutical firms/distributors, disposable manufacturers, medical device manufacturers, group purchasing organizations, and organized delivery systems.
 He has also edited The Business of Healthcare Innovation (Cambridge University Press, 2012, with a new edition coming out in 2019) which analyzes the healthcare technology sectors globally: pharmaceuticals, biotechnology, medical devices, and information technology.
-Most recently, he has served as lead editor of the 6th Edition of the major text, Healthcare Management: Organization Design & Behavior (Delmar, 2011).
-His latest book, India’s Healthcare Industry (Cambridge University Press, 2014), China’s Healthcare System and Reform (Cambridge University Press, 2017) and Managing Discovery (Cambridge University Press, 2018).
+More recently, he has served as lead editor of the 6th Edition of the major text, Healthcare Management: Organization Design & Behavior (Delmar, 2011, new edition forthcoming).
+His latest books include India's Healthcare Industry (Cambridge University Press, 2014), China’s Healthcare System and Reform (Cambridge University Press, 2017) and Managing Discovery (Cambridge University Press, 2018).